GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 When you start designing your extension and choosing which features to support, make sure it fulfills a [single purpose][doc-single-purpose] that is narrowly defined and easy to understand.
-This will allow your extension to be distributed through the Chrome Web Store.
+This will ensure your extension is allowed to be distributed through the Chrome Web Store.

 {% Details %}
 {% DetailsSummary %}